ashiklom/pecan.book/Database-Synchronization.md

 - REMOTESITE: the ID of the site you want to fetch the data from.
 The default is 0 (EBI).
 - CREATE: If 'YES', this indicates that the existing database (`bety`, or the one specified by DATABASE) should be removed.
 Set to YES (in caps) to remove the database.  **THIS WILL REMOVE ALL DATA** in DATABASE.
 The default is NO.
 - KEEPTMP: indicates whether the downloaded file should be preserved.
 Set to YES (in caps) to keep downloaded files; the default is NO.
 - USERS: determines if default users should be created.
 Set to YES (in caps) to create default users with default passwords.
-The default is NO unless you are downloading with REMOTESITE=0 and MYSITE=99 in which case  default users will be created.
+The default is NO.

 ## Sharing data